minjunnkim/hft_analysis/README.md

 ## How to Run the Project
 1. Clone the repository.
 2. Install the required packages.
-3. Run the fetch_data.py by doing
+3. Run the fetch_data.py by doing:
 ```bash
 python scripts/fetch_data.py
 ```
+(Note that you may change the symbols to change which companies data you use to train the model.
+Make sure that symbols in fetch_data.py contains all company tickers, data_processing.ipynb contain all training company tickers, and model_training.ipynb contain the one testing company ticker.)
 4. Run the notebooks in the following order:
     - data_preprocessing.ipynb
     - EDA.ipynb